priyankasingh7933-m/furniture-website/README.md

 # furniture-website
-This website is based on the frontend technology
+This website is based on the frontend technology using HTML,CSS,Bootstrap